-Section 2: 45 points Education and Training Remote On-site Pts.
-Score and Comments Can the DAI provide evidence of keeping apprised of the latest educational trends?
-X 3 Does the DAI plan professional development workshops related specifically to the JROTC curriculum at least once a year?
-X 3 Is there evidence that this DAI office's instructors have attended required school/district training?
-X 2 Does DAI maintain an OML and/or a certificate of completion for instructor certification and professional development in accordance with CCR 145-2 , Chapter 8?
-X 3 Has the DAI and staff personnel attended the certification course within the last 5 years (or are scheduled to attend)?
-X 2 Does the DAI office use the coaching rubric to evaluate at least one JROTC instructor per school once a year?
-X 2 Does the DAI maintain a record of degree completion for all assigned instructors?
-X 4 What evidence does the DAI have to influence the district office to support JCLC?
-X X 3 Does the DAI office organize district competitions?
-X 3 If applicable, are command policy and guidance for the air rifle marksmanship program followed?
-X 1 Is a list of schools from the district participating in JCLCs provided to Brigade?
-X 1
+Section 2: 45 points Education and Training Remote On- site Pts.
+Score and Comments Can the DAI provide evidence of keeping apprised of the latest educational trends? х 3 Does the DAI plan professional development workshops related specifically to the JROTC curriculum at least once a year?
+X 3 Is there evidence the DAI office's instructors have attended required school/district training? х 2 Does DAI maintain an OML and/or a certificate of completion for instructor certification and professional development in accordance with CCR 145-2 , Chapter 8? x 3 Have the DAI and staff personnel attended the certification course within the last 5 years (or are scheduled to attend)?
+X 2 Does the DAI office use the coaching rubric to evaluate at least one JROTC instructor per school once a year? х 2 Does the DAI maintain a record of degree completion for all assigned instructors? x 4 What evidence does the DAI have to influence the district office to support JCLC? x x 3 Does the DAI office organize district competitions? x 3 If applicable, are command policy and guidance for the air rifle marksmanship program followed? х 1 Is a list of schools from the district participating in JCLCs provided to Brigade? x 1

 Section 2: 45 points Education and Training Remote On-site Pts.
 Score and Comments Are consolidated JROTC Annual JCLC Opening Report/Closing Report/After Action Review submitted?
-X 1 How does the DAI office use copies of each school's Master Training Schedule to assure teaching is in accordance with the POI?
-X 5 Provide examples of school visits, integrated activities, community service, and service learning projects that the DAI staff were involved in.
-X 2 Explain how the office advocates for the JROTC program at the State and/or National level (e.g. does the DAI volunteer for boards & workgroups, initiate actions to promote the program, etc.).
-X 3 Explain how the office is proactively working at the state level to support credit and certification issues?
-X 3 Provide evidence of DAI work with school districts to ensure the support of Cadet rides, service learning projects, consolidated military balls/awards ceremonies, and other relevant activities.
+X 1 How does the DAI office use each school's Curriculum Plan to assure effective teaching in accordance with the JROTC Curriculum Guide? x 5 Provide examples of school visits, integrated activities, community service, and service learning projects the DAI staff were involved in. х 2 Explain how the office advocates for the JROTC program at the State and/or National level (e.g. does the DAI volunteer for boards & workgroups, initiate actions to promote the program, etc.). Х 4 Explain how the office is proactively working at the state level to support credit and certification issues?
+X 4 Provide evidence of DAI work with school districts to ensure the support of Cadet rides, service learning projects, consolidated military balls/awards ceremonies, and other relevant activities.
 X 2

 Section 3: 20 points Operations Remote On-site Pts.
-Score and Comments Show how the DAI office is actively collecting data to show Cadet progress, unit actions that work, and comparison data to help poor performing units achieve success.
-X 4 Has the DAI identified schools that are not meeting contractual and regulatory guidance to Brigade?
+Score and Comments Show how the DAI office is actively collecting data to show Cadet progress, unit actions, and comparison data to help poor performing units achieve success.
+X 4 Has the DAI identified schools not meeting contractual and regulatory guidance to Brigade?
 X 2 If a school is probated, are files maintained?
-X 1 How has the DAI office acknowledged exceptional units and/or Cadets?
-X 3 Is the DAI office actively monitoring schools during the establishment and disestablishment process in accordance with CCR 145-2 , Chapter 3?
+X 1 How has the DAI office acknowledged exceptional units and/or Cadets? x 3 Is the DAI office actively monitoring schools during the establishment and disestablishment process in accordance with CCR 145-2, Chapter 3?
 X 2 Are requests for Distinguished Unit Insignia and School Patches for JROTC units submitted to Brigade?
 X 1 Does the DAI verify JCIM's data to review each school's Opening Enrollment, Intentions of Grads, Ethnic Information for accuracy?
-X 3 Does the DAI Office meet all BDE suspenses?
-X 3 Are instructor vacancies advertised within the school district and on the JROTC website?
+X 3 Does the DAI Office meet all BDE suspenses? Х 3 Are instructor vacancies advertised within the school district and on the JROTC website?
 X 1

-Section on 4: 0 point S School Logistics and Supply Remote On-site Pts.
+Section 4: 0 points School Logistics and Supply Remote On-site Pts.
 Score and Comments Does the DAI office maintain their unit supplies in accordance with CCR 145-2 , Para 4-11 (10) and (11); 4-12 (6); 6-5 through 6-7, and 6-11?
 X 0